How to Submit a ctcLink Support Ticket

 1. Full screenshots--save screenshots as a PNG or JPG before uploading.

-2. URL and navigation.--navigation details should consist of the page(s) accessed through tiles or NavBar.
+2. URL and navigation.--navigation details should include the page(s) accessed through tiles or NavBar.

 7. Critical information--for example, Business Unit, Set ID, Institution ID, Aid Year.

-12. Number of people and departments at your campus experiencing the same issue--include associated information.
+12. The number of people and departments at your campus experiencing the same issue, including associated information.

 What to include in an accessibility-related ticket

-If your ticket is reporting an accessibility issue, the following list is important information to include in your submission.
+If your ticket reports an accessibility issue, the following list is important information to include in your submission.

 1. Date of when the accessibility barrier occurred.